xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ### What Was Changed:

-1. **Fixed Invoice Print Function**
+1. **Fixed Invoice Print Function** ⬅️ **UPDATED**
    - File: `app/jobs/page.tsx`
-   - Fixed: Improved print CSS and page title handling
+   - Fixed: Invoice printing now opens in a new window for clean printing
-   - Why: Invoice printing was showing "NextAuth with Roles" and date in headers
+   - Why: Invoice printing was showing blank pages or "NextAuth with Roles" in headers
    - Changes:
+     - Opens invoice in a new print window (cleaner, more reliable)
      - Temporarily changes page title to "Invoice [number]" when printing
-     - Improved print CSS to hide unwanted elements
+     - Improved print CSS as fallback
      - Better page margins and formatting
+     - New window approach avoids modal/overlay printing issues

 2. **Fixed TypeScript Error in Invoices Page** (Previous)
    - File: `app/invoices/page.tsx`